Segmentation-free PVC for Cardiac SPECT using a Densely-connected Multi-dimensional Dynamic Network: Methodology

 In this work, image quality was quantitatively evaluated using SSIM, root-mean-squared-error (RMSE), peak signal-to-noise ratio (PSNR), and IMBV.
 One-way analysis of variance (ANOVA) and Tukey multiple comparison test \cite{keselman_tukey_1977} were used to evaluate the statistical significance in this study.
 In this work, p-value $p<0.05$ indicates statistical significance.
 Pairings were assumed in statistical testings.
 After PVC, the spill-over effects should be corrected, leading to a higher $M_{lv\text{-}blp}$ and lower $M_{myo}$.
 Hence, lower IMBV values typically represent better image quality in this work.
 The IMBV values obtained from iY-PVC results served as the gold standard for comparison.

 Six networks were trained in this work to evaluate the effectiveness of all the network components and the proposed IMBV-derived loss function $\ell_{\mathrm{IMBV}}$.
 Six networks include: (1) a U-net (network depicted in Fig. \ref{fig2} without the dynamic mechanism); (2) a Dynamic U-net (U-net with the proposed multi-dimensional dynamic mechanism but without $\ell_{\mathrm{IMBV}}$, denoted as Dy-U); (3) a Dynamic U-net with CECT as the second-channel input but without $\ell_{\mathrm{IMBV}}$ (denoted as Dy-U-CT); (4) a Dynamic U-net with $\ell_{\mathrm{IMBV}}$ as an additional loss function (denoted as Dy-U-BV); (5) a Dynamic U-net with CECT and $\ell_{\mathrm{IMBV}}$ as an additional loss function (denoted as Dy-U-CT-BV); (6) a densely-connected dynamic U-net with $\ell_{\mathrm{IMBV}}$ as an additional loss function (denoted as DC-Dy-U-BV).
 Note that dynamic networks (2)-(5) did not implement the DC mechanism and the three attention values were obtained using features only from the previous layer.
+For networks with CECT as the second-channel input, CECT images were resized to SPECT dimension before concatenation.

 It is expected that networks with dynamic mechanism would produce better results than the network without it, and networks with $\ell_{\mathrm{IMBV}}$ would produce images with better IMBV quantification than the networks without $\ell_{\mathrm{IMBV}}$.
 Images post-processed with iY served as the reference in this work.